Native (Amm) British Mated Queens - 2020 Season (Blue)

 There are a number challenges when re-queening honeybee colonies, especially in inclement weather.
 We cannot be held responsible for this.

-As part of our integrated disease management program, we protect our colonies against varroa using oxalic acid sublimation in winter, and in autumn alternating annually between formic acid by evaporation, and Apivar.
+As part of our integrated disease management program, we protect our colonies against varroa organically using oxalic acid sublimation in winter, and in autumn alternating between formic acid by evaporation, thymol, or oxalic acid.

 Bred By Us